catalystdao/catalyst-documentation/src/content/docs/underwriter/underwriting-swaps.md

 To facilitate this, the Underwriter has to monitor newly created Catalyst swaps and relevant messaging bridge packages.
 The Underwriter needs to collect the relevant information: Swap context and the AMB package itself and then call: [`underwrite(...)`](https://github.com/catalystdao/catalyst/blob/e975abcf82cdd5a0b1dc7ac768e15d4511967a11/evm/src/CatalystChainInterface.sol#L698) on the associated Cross-Chain Interface.

 There are a lot of security checks that needs to pass before underwriting to ensure that everything has been parsed correctly.
-IF some information was incorrectly parsed, the `underwrite` call will go **NOT** revert but instead execute and the settlement from the messaging bridge will **NOT** hit the underwrite.
-As a result, the Underwriter will not be able to recover the associated main assets for the underwrite though it can recover some of the collateral IF they expire the underwrite.
+If some information was incorrectly parsed, the `underwrite` call will **NOT** revert but instead execute and the settlement from the messaging bridge will **NOT** hit the underwrite.
+As a result, the Underwriter will not be able to recover the associated fronted assets for the underwrite.
+It may be able to recover some of the collateral.

 ### Incentive